 What benefit can you expect from your treatment?

 Allopurinol is taken on a long-term basis to prevent attacks of gout.
 The treatment also helps to prevent permanent damage to the joints.
-It does not treat the pain or inflammation of an ‘attack’ of gout and it is not normally started during a sudden attack.
+It does not treat the pain or inflammation of an ‘attack’ of gout.

 Allopurinol does not work straight away.
 It may take several weeks to reduce the level of uric acid so you may continue to have gout attacks for some time.